1morecode/advanced_html_to_pdf/README.md

 ## 📝 About

 **Advanced HTML to PDF** is a simple yet powerful Flutter package that lets you convert **HTML content** into professional **PDF files**.
-It works across **Android, iOS, Linux, macOS, web, Windows** and supports custom filenames, directories, and paper formats.
+It works across **Android, iOS, Linux, macOS, Windows** and supports custom filenames, directories, and paper formats.

 ---